theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-rows-define.md

 Enter a search pattern to detect the table header, e.g., *Created on*.
 The {{ report }} {{ component }} scans the report output for this pattern and uses the row that contains this pattern as the report header.
+Any duplicates of the header row are removed from the result set.

+Rows that contain the header pattern are displayed in a <span style="color:blue">blue</span> font in the preview section.

+!!! tip
 	Alternatively, right-click the row that you want to use as a header and select **Select as header** from the context menu.

 This setting is usually not required if the report's columns can be [detected automatically](report-columns-define.md/#define-columns-automatically) and *Dynamic column widths and offsets* is active in the main window of the {{ component }}.

-Rows that contain the header pattern are displayed in a <span style="color:blue">blue</span> font in the preview section.

 #### Skip rows by pattern